scotws/TaliForth2/docs/manual.md

 (In practice, it’s even worse, because `drop` checks for underflow.
 The actual assembler code is

-                    cpx #dsp0-1
-                    bmi +
-                    jmp underflow
-    *
+                    jsr underflow_1

                     inx
                     inx

-for eleven bytes.
+for five bytes and 20 cycles.
 We’ll discuss the underflow checks further below.)

 To get rid of this problem, Tali Forth supports **native compiling** (also known as inlining).
 The system variable `nc-limit` sets the threshold up to which a word will be included not as a subroutine jump, but in machine language.
 Let’s start with an example where `nc-limit` is set to zero, that is, all words are compiled as subroutine jumps.
 Take a simple word such as

     : aaa 0 drop ;

-and check the actual code with `see`
+when compiled with an `nc-limit` of 0 and check the actual code with `see`

-    see aaa
-      nt: 7CD  xt: 7D8
+    nt: 9AE  xt: 9B9
+    flags (CO AN IM NN UF HC): 0 0 0 1 0 1
     size (decimal): 6

-    07D8  20 52 99 20 6B 88  ok
+    09B9  20 1C A7 20 80 8D   .. ..

+    9B9   A71C jsr
+    9BC   8D80 jsr

-(The actual addresses might be different, this is from the ALPHA release).
+(The actual addresses might vary).
 Our word `aaa` consists of two subroutine jumps, one to zero and one to `drop`.
-Now, if we increase the threshold to 20, we get different code, as this console session shows:
+Now, if we increase the threshold to 20 and define a new word with the same instructions with

-    20 nc-limit !  ok
+    20 nc-limit !
-    : bbb 0 drop ;  ok
+    : bbb 0 drop ;

+we get different code:

     see bbb
-      nt: 7DF  xt: 7EA
+    nt: 9C0  xt: 9CB
+    flags (CO AN IM NN UF HC): 0 0 0 1 0 1
-     size (decimal): 17
+    size (decimal): 11

-    07EA  CA CA 74 00 74 01 E0 77  30 05 A9 0B 4C C7 AC E8
+    09CB  CA CA 74 00 74 01 20 3D  D6 E8 E8  ..t.t. = ...

-    07FA  E8  ok
+    9CB        dex
+    9CC        dex
+    9CD      0 stz.zx
+    9CF      1 stz.zx
+    9D1   D63D jsr
+    9D4        inx
+    9D5        inx

-Even though the definition of `bbb` is the same as `aaa`, we have totally different code: The number 0001 is pushed to the Data Stack (the first six bytes), then we check for underflow (the next nine bytes), and finally we `drop` by moving X register, the Data Stack Pointer.
+Even though the definition of `bbb` is the same as `aaa`, we have totally different code: The number 0001 is pushed to the Data Stack (the first six bytes), then we check for underflow (the next three), and finally we `drop` by moving X register, the Data Stack Pointer.
 Our word is definitely longer, but have just saved 12 cycles.

 To experiment with various parameters for native compiling, the Forth word `words&sizes` is included in `user_words.fs` (but commented out by default).
 The Forth is: